C3/clojure-integrity-api/README.md

 For a clojure environemt, well you probably already know what to do

     (:require [integrity-api.core])

-This software is provided for the convenience of developers looking to integrate with an Integrity instance from a JVM environment.
-It is provided freely with minimal restrictions on its usage (see copyright notice below).
-We hope you find it useful.

-Happy hacking,
-C3 Products

 ## Licensing
  Copyright (C) 2012 C3 Products